kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 kvcrawford [at] gmail [dot] com

 ## Objective
-To work in a company with a product or engineering-driven culture, where passion makes the work fun.
+To work on a team with a product-driven culture, where passion makes the work fun.

 ## Experience